derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 ### Complex Values

 Any value that isn't one of the five primitive values is a complex value.
 The only complex value type in JavaScript is the `Object`.
 Through its properties, it can contain references to primitive values in addition to complex values.
-In contrast, a primitive can contain only one primitive value of the five potential types (`null`, `undefined`, `true`, `360`, `'360'`).
+In contrast, a primitive can contain only one primitive value of the five potential types (`null`, `undefined`, `true`, `360`, or `'360'`).

 #### Object